rhipsime/challenge2-css-portfolio/README.md

 ## Features
 - Responsive design with Flexbox and media queries
 - Smooth scrolling effect for navigation links
-- Showcase of my work with titled images and links to deployed applications
+- Showcase of my work with titled images and links to deployed applications (As I don't have anything yet to link to in my portfolio, the link goes to another website for now to demonstrate my ability)

 ## Technologies Used
 - HTML5